sojourner-c/StataMonitor/README.md

 # Stata Monitor
-Run .do file in batch mode and, upon exit, receive email stating if .do failed.
+Run .do file in batch mode and receive email stating if .do failed.

 # Installation and Use Instructions